Elektor Lab Talk #45: Audio Measurements and Lab Updates with Alfred Rosenkränzer

 Audio Measurements, Distortion, and Practical Setups

-This will make the episode useful to more than dedicated hi-fi readers.
+This made the episode useful to more than dedicated hi-fi readers.
 The same measurement discipline matters to anyone testing amplifiers, analog stages, signal chains, or mixed-signal hardware and wanting results better than “it looked fine on the first screenshot.”

 We have also published a review of the QuantAsylum QA403, which gives some background on one of the tools likely to feature in the discussion.